Skip to main content

 Outcome Mapping

-A participatory planning and monitoring approach that tracks behaviour changes in the people, groups, and organisations a programme works with directly, rather than long-term development outcomes.
+A participatory planning and monitoring approach that tracks behavior changes in the people, groups, and organizations a program works with directly, rather than long-term development outcomes.

 Utilization-Focused Evaluation